yishain11/ras/README.md

 DEV Log:
     7.8.20:
         started the project. currently there are many assumptions regrding the structure of the ras command. match all commands, for example, is allways assumed to by of this form:
-        'match all <type>'.
+        'match all type'.
 This is need to be amended in the future, but I follow the rule of first build simple.
 First lets see we have a package that works, and later twick an better it.
 Perfect is the enemy of the good.

+    8.8.20
+        I think that thet mothod of guessing the ras command structure will be to hard to refactor after the fact.
+I think its better to search for keywords in the ras text command, and orginize the command in a nested form - so in the end everything will be joined and could be send back to the user. the basic strucure is:

+        MUST: 1st word will allways be "match" or "group".
+        NOT MUST: in 2nd the can be:
+            quantity:
+                any, n, none (everything but)
+            ONLY IF QUANTITY WAS SPECIFIED:
+                in 4th: type:
+                    letters
+                    intigers
+                    words
+                    spaces
+            else:
+            MUST (if no quantitiy + type) phrase: the main word or words to match in this specific ras command NOT MUST:
+                condition:
+                    have,
+                    havn't
+                after condition:
+                    another ras chian same as before
+                    in condition can add length condition
+                    after chain -
+                    NOT MUST:
+                        position:
+                            before,
+                            after
+        examples:
+            match all letters have le before
+            match jessey havn't sr. after
+            match all Yishai have mr or mrs before and the great after match email
+            match password have length greater than 8 and 1 lower case and 1 uppercase and 1 special symbol